-Written by James Collier BSc (Hons), Registered Nutritionist, who devised the Huel formula.
+Written by James Collier BSc (Hons), Registered Nutritionist, who devised the formulas for Huel products.
 He has over 25 years of experience working in nutrition and dietetics, including 7 years as a Clinical Dietician in the NHS.
 Covering an array of clinical areas, he worked with people with a wide range of ailments and food intolerances.
-He also has an Honours Degree in Nutrition with Dietetics: read more about James here.
+He also has an Honours Degree in Nutrition with Dietetics.

 There are a number of factors which may affect the protein quality from food, including:

 We also need to consider the reason why we want protein; obviously, we all need adequate protein for good health, but bodybuilders, for example, will be looking at protein for muscle growth, so the quality may be more important to them.